tdegeus/mate-cluster/pages/etiquette.rst

 User-data on compute-nodes
 --------------------------

 Besides the "home" folder on the head-node, user-data can be located on the hard-disks of the individual compute-nodes.
 This data can be the temporary data of running jobs, copied to limit network traffic and optimize the job performance (see :ref:`page-queuing-heavyio`).
 However when jobs have failed *without* copying and removing the temporary data, the temporary data is left behind on the compute-node.
-This is highly unwanted as it is of no use, frequently forgotten, and disk-space on the compute-nodes is limited.
+This is highly unwanted as it is of no use, but frequently forgotten.
 To delete this data:

 * Log on to the compute node by typing